Crystal Palace 0-4 Sunderland

 Corner, Crystal Palace.
 Conceded by Jason Denayer.

-Attempt saved.
-Jason Puncheon (Crystal Palace) left footed shot from the left side of the box is saved in the bottom right corner.
+Attempt blocked.
+Jason Puncheon (Crystal Palace) left footed shot from the left side of the box is blocked.

 Attempt missed.
 Darron Gibson (Sunderland) right footed shot from outside the box is close, but misses to the left.
 Assisted by Billy Jones.